 Click on the History below and let's explore Testaccio together.

-Testaccio lies a little off the beaten path because so few visitors know about its attractions.This is surprising given the wealth of its history and cultural diversity.
-In antiquity, the district was home to Rome's main port, the Emporium, where the bulk of the Romans’ food supply funnelled into the city.
+That Testaccio lies off the beaten path is surprising given its history.
+In antiquity, the district was home to Rome's main port, the Emporium, where the bulk of Rome's food supply was funnelled into the city.

 Walk along the river and you can still see traces of the ancient Emporium.
 The Emporium (port) dates originally to 193 BC and was built to accommodate the vast influx of goods and commerce that flooded the Rome following her defeat of Hannibal and subsequent victory in the Second Punic War.